Mesabloo/hm-defense/core/assets/README.md

 [here](https://github.com/bumaociyuan/ios-ipa-server/raw/master/pngdefry-linux).

-After calling `./pngdefry -o Somewhere file.png` on every PNG file (replacing `file` and `Somewhere` respectively with the name of the file and where you want the defried images copied), all usable PNG files will be located inside `Somewhere`.
+After calling `./pngdefry -o Somewhere file.png` on every PNG file (replacing `file` and `Somewhere` respectively with the name of the file and where you want the defried images copied), all usable PNG files will be located inside `Somewhere` and ready to be reorganised.

 ### Extracting stat files

-Extracting imaegs and sounds is very easy compared to this, because those files are encrypted using an unknown home-made algorithmi (the `.tble` files).
+Extracting images and sounds is very easy compared to this, because these files are encrypted using an unknown home-made algorithm (the `.tble` files).
 I haven't managed to get the hold on this algorithm, however I managed to extract the unencrypted tables anyway, by abusing the
 Objective-C runtime with GDB.